ravi4271/World-Happiness-Analysis-2024/README.md

 # License

-This project is open-source under the MIT License.
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.